camunda/camunda-docs-manual/content/user-guide/data-formats/configuring-spin-integration.md

 ## Maven coordinates

-Import the [Camunda BOM](/get-started/apache-maven/) to enure that you use the right version of Spin that is tested to work with your version of the process engine.
+Import the [Camunda BOM](/get-started/apache-maven/) to ensure that you use the right version of Spin that is tested to work with your version of the process engine.

 All Spin artifacts have the group id `org.camunda.spin`, so in order to import `camunda-spin-core`, we can write: